-The RVCRC Committee is a group of volunteer members who run the club.
-They generally meet on the first Monday of every month to discuss matters relating to the club and it’s membership.
+The RVCRC Committee is a group of volunteer members who run the club on behalf of its members.
+They meet at least 6 times per year, sometimes in person or, more recently, virtually, to discuss matters relating to the club and it’s membership.

 The role of the Committee